Program customization

 Details

-DescriptionBionic man is equipped with sensors of all kinds.
-After a short presentation on electronic and photonic sensors applied to health and the environment, you will be asked to explore, through personal work, where these sensors come into play in your field of expertise.
+DescriptionThe bionic man is equipped with all kinds of sensors.
+After a short presentation on electronic and photonic sensors applied to health and the environment, you will be asked to explore, through individual work, where these sensors are used in your field of expertise.

-Fundamental experiments may be carried out to highlight, in a pedagogical way, the limits or advantages of these sensors in your field of excellence.
-Your study will be presented and evaluated by a jury made up of teachers and students.
+Fundamental experiments may be conducted in order to highlight, in an educational manner, the limitations or advantages of these sensors in your area of expertise.
+Your study will be presented and evaluated by a jury made up of professors and students.

 Moodle: